porterschollenberger/hangman/README.md

 Please feel free to take a look at the source code to make sense of the process I took in creating this game.
 There you will find comments explaining most of the blocks of code I used!

 The instructions given to me played a large part into the overall structure of the game, but I still took advantage of the freedoms I had to make the game look and feel like my own.
 I ensured everything was readable to my standards and that nothing was missing from the gameplay perspective.
-I ensured there was good error handling so the user doesn't get caught in a situation they didn't want to be in.
+I took extra steps to create good error handling so the user doesn't get caught in a situation they didn't want to be in.

 I spent just about 2 hours creating this project and had a lot of fun while doing so!
 Thanks for taking the time to check out my game!